 To ensure sanitary conditions, the inner surfaces of the process equipment and piping system are cleaned once a day.
 Almost all the equipment and piping used in the processing plant and on the farm are made from stainless steel.
 Highly automated clean-in-place systems are incorporated into this equipment that allows solvents to be run through the system and then flushed clean.
 This is done at a time between the normal influx of milk from the farms.

 The federal Food and Drug Administration (FDA) publishes the Grade A Milk Ordinance which sets sanitation standards for milk production in most states and for all interstate milk shippers.
 The composition of milk and milk products is specified in Agricultural Handbook 52 published by the United States Department of Agriculture.
 It lists both federal and state standards.
-Testing of milk products includes tests for fat content, total solids, pasteurization efficiency, presence of antibiotics used to control cow disease, and many others.
+Testing of milk products includes tests for fat content, total solids, pasteurization efficiency, the presence of antibiotics used to control cow disease, and many others.

 The trend to low-fat dairy products over the last 20 years is expected to continue in the future.
 Sales of butter are expected to decline, while sales of low-fat yogurt and low-or reduced-fat milk are expected to increase.
 Overall consumption of liquid milk is expected to increase as the population increases.